vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 Yes, the staking amount for this recipient will be accumulated.
 Staking expiration time = height of snapshot block referenced by the response block of last staking transaction + 259200.

-* Can I have my ${\it vite}$, which was staked to a recipient address, be retrieved in multiple times?
+* Can I retrieve my VITE, which was staked to a recipient address, in multiple times?

 Yes.
-After stake expires, staked ${\it vite}$ can be retrieved in multiple times.
+After stake expires, staked VITE can be retrieved in multiple times.
 Stake retrieval won't change the expiration time.

 * Is a stake retrievable if it has not expired yet?